 Simple Ingredient#5: The hot chili peppers, aka peperoncino.
 The source of the heat.
 The first thing you should know is that you can add as little or as much of the hot chili peppers that you can tolerate.
 You can easily replace the peppers with crushed red pepper flakes.
 Once again, let your personal tolerance of heat be your guide as to the amount which should be added.
 Remember, a little goes a long way with these guys.

 Simple Ingredient #6: The olive oil.
 An essential ingredient for Italian cuisine.
-Because it is a monounsaturated fat, olive oil is considered a “healthy fat.”
+Because it is monounsaturated fat, olive oil is considered a “healthy fat.”
 It is also a great source of antioxidants.
-However, it is a calorie dense food.
+However, it is a calorie-dense food.
 So take out those measuring spoons because it’s so easy to drizzle away hundreds of calories on a plate of pasta.

 Simple Ingredient #7: The flat-leaf parsley.
 This herb is a staple in so many Italian dishes.
-Not only does it provide a wonderful splash of color, it also contributes a pungent taste which is essential if you are trying to create a balance of flavors in your dish.
-The role of parsley is wonderfully explained by Elise of Simply Recipes.
+Not only does it provide a wonderful splash of color, but it also contributes a pungent taste which is essential if you are trying to create a balance of flavors in your dish.
 Whenever possible, fresh is definitely better, and don’t even consider using the curly kind.